 Patients at risk of sudden cardiac death can benefit from the use of wearable defibrillators.
-If an individual is at risk of sudden cardiac arrest due to ventricular tachycardia or ventricular fibrillation, and they are not candidates for an implantable cardioverter-defibrillator, ICD, they should use a wearable cardioverter defibrillator (WCD) for external analysis, evaluation, and to monitor defibrillation shocks.
+If an individual is at risk of sudden cardiac arrest due to ventricular tachycardia or ventricular fibrillation, and they are not candidate for an implantable cardioverter-defibrillator, ICD, they should use a wearable cardioverter defibrillator (WCD) for external analysis, evaluation, and to monitor defibrillation shocks.
 A wearable defibrillator offers tracking as well as defibrillation support.
 Where a patient’s situation prevents or delays implantable cardioverter-defibrillator, ICD, implantation, or when an indicated ICD must be removed, you can use a wearable defibrillation device as a bridge to deliver the required treatment.
 These defibrillator systems are used to avoid sudden cardiac death in high-risk intervals following a myocardial infarction, coronary revascularization, or a new diagnosis of heart failure.

-An internal defibrillator and external defibrillator are basically the same systems that deliver the same operation in two various cases.
+An internal defibrillator and an external defibrillator are basically the same systems that deliver the same operation in two various cases.
 An internal defibrillator, or implantable cardioverter-defibrillator, is so-called because it is inserted into the patient’s body and can constantly monitor the heartbeat and heart rhythms in the chest, providing automatic defibrillation if a life-threatening decline in the heart rate is observed.
 Alternatively, manufacturers designed an external defibrillator to be a portable device that can be used in the event of cardiac arrest and can be automatic or manual.

 In most instances, an automated external defibrillator, AED, is a portable monitor system that is strategically positioned, often in wall cabinets, in areas where large groups of people congregate; office buildings, sports arenas, hotels, churches, entertainment spaces, and even a hospital often has one or more external defibrillators readily available which leads to safety measures being implemented.
 An implantable cardioverter-defibrillator (ICD), or internal defibrillator, is usually administered by a doctor to people at risk of having a life-threatening heart attack or cardiac arrest.